Another look at statistical inference with machine learning-imputed data: Introduction

-We begin by formally introducing the PB inference problem, reviewing the contributions of Motwani and Witten\citep{motwani2023revisiting} and \blue{summarizing existing work} in Section \ref{problem-setup}.
-We then study the asymptotic properties of the \texttt{PPI} estimator, showing that it can be outperformed by classical inference methods and introduce the \texttt{CC} estimator in Section \ref{robins-connection}. \blue{Our key finding is that the \texttt{CC} estimator is optimal with respect to statistical efficiency in the class of estimators to which the \texttt{PPI} estimator belongs.} In Section \ref{other-connection}, we discuss related literature and provide connections between the \texttt{CC} estimator, \blue{other PB inference methods, and AIPW estimators}.
-We also develop a set of results that compare the efficiency of the \texttt{CC} estimator with several PB inference methods and identify scenarios where the \texttt{CC} estimator is theoretically optimal.
-We then evaluate our findings with extensive simulation studies in Section \ref{empirical-studies}.
-In Section \ref{real-data}, we investigate the association between android fat mass and clinical and demographic covariates in the South Asian population in the UK Biobank to demonstrate the practical performance of these approaches.
-We close with additional discussion in Section \ref{discussion}.
-Overall, our theoretical and numerical results show that the \texttt{CC} estimator offers a balance between robustness to ML model specification and statistical efficiency, making it a preferred choice for use in practice.
+We begin by formally introducing the PB inference problem and \blue{reviewing the \texttt{PPI} approach} in Section \ref{problem-setup}.
+We then study the asymptotic properties of the \texttt{PPI} estimator in Section \ref{robins-connection}.
+In Section \ref{more-eff-estimator}, we introduce the \texttt{CC} estimator and provide theoretical and conceptual comparisons with \texttt{PPI} and its extensions.
+In Section \ref{other-connection}, \blue{we provide new connections between the \texttt{CC} approach and modern and historical methods.} We then evaluate our findings through extensive simulation studies in Section \ref{empirical-studies}.
+In Section \ref{real-data}, \blue{we demonstrate the utility of the \texttt{CC} estimator in an analysis studying the relationship between android fat mass with demographic covariates among the South Asian population in the UK Biobank.} We close with a discussion in Section \ref{discussion}.